srinija1/capture-react-sdk/README.md

 **.LivenessModeTextureLiveness** : Texture liveness test is performed on the selfie captured.
 If successful, a result dictionary with the following key-value pairs is returned in the closure

-- `imageUri` : String.
-Local path of the image captured <br/>
+- `imageUri`: String.
+Local path of the image captured.
+- `result`: JSONObject.
+This is the result obtained from the liveness API call.
+It has 3 key-value pairs.
     - `live`: String with values 'yes'/'no'.
 Tells whether the selfie is live or not.
     - `liveness-score`: Float with values between 0 and 1.
 The  confidence score for the liveness prediction.
+This score  would only be required for debugging purposes.
     - `to-be-reviewed`: String with values 'yes'/'no'.
 Yes indicates that it is flagged for manual review.

 **.LivenessModeTextureAndGestureLiveness**: In this mode, based on the results of the texture Liveness call, the user might be asked to do a series of gestures to confirm liveness.
 The user performing the gestures is arbitrarily matched with the selfie captured.
 If  one or more of these matches fail, a 'faceMatch' error is returned (refer to 'Error Codes' section).
 If all the gestures are succefully performed and the face matches are sucessful, a result dictionary with the following key-value pairs is returned in the closure
 - `imageUri` : String.
 Local path of the image captured <br/>
 - `live`: String with values 'yes'/'no'.
 Tells whether the selfie is live or not.

-#### QR Scan  Capture
+#### QRScan Capture

 ```
 //Set optional Parameters